-Special damage inspections are conducted as a result of collisions or when a condition requiring a more detailed inspection is noted.
+Special damage inspections are conducted

+as a result of collisions or when a condition requiring a more detailed inspection is noted.
 When this occurs, HNTB conducts an immediate field investigation to determine the extent of the damage and whether it is safe for traffic to continue using the structure.
 In some cases, emergency repairs or lane restrictions are required to maintain traffic on the structure.

-The Weymouth Road Underpass at Mile 66.2 was struck by an overheight vehicle on June 26, 2018.
-HNTB conducted a special inspection and concluded that the damage was minor and did not present any load capacity concerns or necessitate any repairs.
+The Clay Hill Road Underpass at Mile 11.9 was struck by the raised bed of a dump truck on August 17, 2018.
+HNTB conducted a special inspection and concluded the damage was minor and did not present any load capacity concerns.
+Two cross frames and connection plates damaged from the bridge hit were replaced under Contract 2019.06.

-The Warren Avenue (Southbound) Overpass at Mile 49.01 was struck by an overheight vehicle on June 29, 2018.
-HNTB conducted a special inspection and concluded that the damage was minor and did not present any load capacity concerns or necessitate any repairs.
+The Auburn Interchange Exit 75 Underpass at Mile 75.3 was struck by stacked metal debris in a trash truck on October 19, 2018.
+HNTB conducted a special inspection and concluded the damage was relatively minor, did not present load capacity concerns, or necessitate immediate repairs.